 The Panasonic Lumix DC-GX9 is a mirrorless interchangeable lens camera that was revealed to the public in February 2018 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

-The Panasonic GX9 has a Camera Elo of 2497.
-This rating puts the GX9 among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GX9 falls among the top 20 percent.
-Based on its within category standings, the camera earns a 4-star performance rating.
+Is the Panasonic GX9 a good camera?
+The GX9 has a Camera Elo of 2478.
+This rating puts the GX9 among the top 50 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (Four Thirds cameras), the GX9 ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|

 |Micro Four Thirds lenses|